Tree Bark as Art Photography Project

 Textured Tree Bark – Topaz Texture Effects

-The Photoshop plugins that I primarily use for post processing were:
+Photoshop plugins Used for post processing Tree Bark Images

 Topaz Impression – gives an artistic / painted look to your images.
 Topaz Impression has numerous presets to scroll through to get ideas.
 Once you select a preset, you can refine the image further right in Topaz Impression.
 For more information, check out my blog post on Topaz Impression.